Gmfholley/Gmfholley/_posts/2015-06-03-dinner-club.markdown

 Sumeet assigns "stretches" as the days go on, though.
 One of his first stretches was that the people who attend an event might not be the people who pay.

 I decided I needed an Event class.
-An Event captures attendees (Array), payees (Array), bill (Integer), tip (Integer), location (String), date (Date).
+An Event captures attendees (Array), payees (Array), bill (Float), tip (Integer), location (String), date (Date).
 The Array of Events is DinnerClub's only instance variable.

 To get information on the members, I loop through the @events Array.